Lumi-supercomputer/lumi-userguide/docs/storage/lumio/auth-lumidata-eu.md

 </figure>

 Click on the newly generated Access key.
 This opens up the key's content.
 It provides the necessary "Access key" and "Secret key".
-Additionally "Key description", which project said key is related to, owner of the key and finally Creation and Expiry dates.
+You can also see the key description, which project said key is related to, owner of the key and finally Creation and Expiry dates.

 From this side menu, it is also possible to extend the key.

 !!! info
 	When you initially create the key, the initial allowed maximum lifetime is 168h = 7 days.
-	This can then be extend by one hour for every hour since key creation, i.e you are always able to extend the duration of the key to now + 7 days.
+	This can then be extended by one hour for every hour from key creation, i.e., you are always able to extend the duration of the key to now + 7 days.

-Downloading a configuration template for different object storage clients like shell, boto3, rlcone, s3cmd and aws.
-Which after selecting the desired object storage client and clicking "Generate" opens the output in a new browser tab.
+Downloading a configuration template for different object storage clients like shell, boto3, rclone, s3cmd and aws.

+After selecting the desired object storage client and clicking "Generate" opens the output in a new browser tab.

 Finally, by scrolling down in the menu this side menu allows you to delete the key.
 After deletion of a key, a new one needs to be created in order to resume utilizing LUMI-O for a certain project.
-Keys are non-recoverable but a new one can be created in its place.
+Keys are non-recoverable, but a new one can be created in its place.

 <figure>